PairHits program

 2. serial number of a sequence in the full genome file in FASTA format, or 1 in the case of GenBank file (these numbers will appear in results),

 Each job file is always handled by one MPI process until the pairs are over, then the process switches to the next unprocessed job file, and so on.
-Processed lines are labeled with '*' in the first position; such lines of the job file are skipped during the processing, which allow the program to resume interrupted computation (for such cases, the append mode of writing to output files is provided, see command line options -a, -w and configuration parameter append).
+Processed lines are labeled with * in the first position; such lines of the job file are skipped during the processing, which allows the program to resume interrupted computation (for such cases, the append mode of writing to output files is provided, see command line options -a, -w and configuration parameter append).
 Uniprocessing variant of the PairHits handles job files in their number ascending order.
 As for the MPI variant of the program, each process starts from the job file having the same number as the processor (within a pool requested), and the next job file number is obtained by adding the total number of processors requested.

-If few job files exist, there is no sense in using more processors than files.
-Total time of computation will be determined by that of the biggest job in process.
+If few job files exist, there is no point in using more processors than files.
+The total time of computation will be determined by that of the largest job in process.
 The time is approximately linear in the string length of the first genome and total of the string lengths of the second genome(s), which occur in the job file.
 If there are few genomes and sequences, it is recommended to split long job files into parts and accordingly use more CPUs.
 On the contrary, if there are much more job files than available CPUs, the computational load will be self-balanced if the job files are numbered in the computation time decreasing order.
 Specifically, it may help to number the genomes in the total length descending order, and sequences of each genome in their lengths descending order as well.

 Result files